liveahero-wiki/liveahero-wiki.github.io/_charas/rakta.md

 {% include sidekick-infobox.html stockId=10201 BIO_S01=BIO_S01 %}

 {% include voice-table.html resourceName="rakta"
+h_gachaResult = "I am Rakta, a physician.<br>Now then, my client, shall we proceed?<br>The rooting cancer cells of this world need to be incised, removed, and erased!" s_gachaResult = "My name is Rakta, a surgeon at an immigrant city on the moon.<br>Leave sidekicks job to me, my client.<br>For the removal of the world's disease.<br>I'll do my best!" salesStart = "Let's proceed!" salesEnd = "I have returned." battleStart = "Dr. R., Have arrived at the scene!
+Let's make saving lives our top priority!" action = "I'll take care of it." attack = "Incision!" skill = "Emergency surgery." special = "Salvation!
+Greatest Operation!<br>Start the procedure!
+Scalpel!" smallDamage = "Kuh." bigDamage = "Guu." win = "The procedure is complete.
+How's the condition? ...oh, the patient is stable.
+That's good.<br>Now then, I should go.
+May you have a good rest." lose = "Am i just gonna let them die right here in front of me again...!" assisted = "Thank you very much."
 APPRECIATION = "It looks like your health is being compromised.<br>Don't push yourself, take a quick rest.<br>Fatigue is the worst enemy of good work, you know?"
 DAILY = "Everyone is a novice at first.
 You just have to get used to the work little by little.
 I needed some encouragement as well, when I performed my first operation."
 HERO = "Loren is a very reliable nurse.
 Despite some... peculiarities.
 But at the site, he can take care of himself.
 That's the kind of man I need in both lines of work."